Tummilla Lift Irrigation Project

 Tummilla Lift Irrigation Project is a lift irrigation project located in Jogulamba Gadwal district, Telangana State in India.
 It is being built at a cost Rupees 783 crores.
-Phase I of the project is expected to be completed by June 2018.
+Phase I of the project was expected to be completed by June 2018.
 It comes under Rajolibanda Diversion Scheme.
 It is expected to irrigate 87,000 acres in 87,000 acres in Gadwal and Alampur.